fattorib/Flax-ResNets/Readme.md

         x += residual
         return F.relu(x)
 ```
 While it felt awkward at the start, using Linen's API leads to shorter module definitions and easier-to-follow forward pass code.
+Something else to note is that by default, Flax doesn't have a Sequential constructor like nn.Sequential in PyTorch.
+While it can be added [easily](https://github.com/google/flax/pull/1156), I found myself not needing in Flax despite relying on it alot in PyTorch.

 ## Train/Test Behaviour + State